 Visitors to Lichfield Chess Club are often curious about the prominently displayed Ladder Board.
 As far as we know it is the only one of its kind in any of the four Midlands Leagues.

 How does it work?
 That is the usual question.
-Club members earn a point for every win they gain in a league or cup match and points are also available on the last Thursday of each month when full members and social members who are not selected for a league match on that night, together with social members, are paired together for a match played on the clock and the results recorded and circulated via email.
+Club members earn a point for every win they gain in a league or cup match.
 No points can be gained for draws.

-A handsome trophy goes to the winner which is presented at the annual meeting in April.
-Stephen Smithson is the early pacesetter with wins in his first two games.
+A handsome trophy goes to the winner which is presented at the annual meeting in May.

 Adjournments have become so rare that a request from Birmingham Division 5 team Olton for adjourned finishes on two boards came as a complete surprise and a frantic search to see if there were still adjournment envelopes in the storage cupboard.